danielsaidi/website_danielsaidi/_posts/2019/2019-03-28-swift-extension-constraints.md

 }
 ```

-Adding this extension to your app would let you to add a shake effect to all views in the app.
-Now...this is not such a good idea.
-Not only does it make it possible to shake views that perhaps should not be shakeable, but `startShaking()`, `stopShaking()` and `shake(_ numberOfTimes: Int)` would also show up in the auto complete window, as soon as you want to do anything with any view.

-Adding extensions in this way will bloat your code base with functionality that may be invalid in many contexts.
-Just because a view *can* be shaked doesn't mean that it *should* be shaked.
+Adding this extension to your app would make it possible to add a shake effect to all views in your app.
+While this is perfectly valid, it's probably not a good idea.
+Not only does it make it possible to shake views that should not be shaken, but `startShaking()`, `stopShaking()` and `shake(_ numberOfTimes: Int)` would also show up as auto complete suggestions for all views.
+This means that adding many extensions to general classes, will bloat your code base with functionality that may be invalid in many contexts.

-Instead, you should add these kinds of exstensions in a constrained way that makes sense.
-Consider this alternative:
+To avoid this problem, you should restrict the scope of your extensions to ensure that they can only be used intentionally.
+One way to do this is to create protocols to which you constrain the extensions.
+For instance, by adding a `Shakeable` protocol, we can stop all views from becoming shakeable when you add the extension above to your app:

 ```swift
 protocol Shakeable {}